subratcall/msdataworkshop/README.md

         - Note the ocid, compartmentId, name, and admin pw of the databases
         - Download the regional wallet (connection info) and note the wallet password (this is optional depending on setup - todo elaborate)

-Task 2 (Use cloud Shell to access OKE cluster and create `msdataworkshop` namespace)
+Task 2 (Use Cloud Shell to access OKE cluster and create `msdataworkshop` namespace)
-        - Note that cloud shell will timeout if inactive for more than 20 minutes and environment variables, etc. will need to be reset/re-exported
-        - Enter cloud shell and issue command to export kubeconfig for the OKE cluster created
+    - Enter Cloud Shell and issue command to export kubeconfig for the OKE cluster created
     - Related blog with quick instructions here: https://blogs.oracle.com/cloud-infrastructure/announcing-oracle-cloud-shell
     - Verify OKE access using command such as `kubectl get pods --all-namespaces`
     - Create `msdataworkshop` namespace using command `kubectl create ns msdataworkshop`

 Task 3 (create github account and build microservice image)
    - Create github account
         - http://github.com
-   - From cloud shell...
+   - From Cloud Shell...
    - Run `git clone https://github.com/paulparkinson/msdataworkshop.git`
         - optionally (if planning to make modifications, for example) fork this repos and Run `git clone` on the forked repos
    - `cd msdataworkshop/frontend-helidon`